Processing claims for Age Pension and Pension Bonus 065-03030050

 3 |

 Review claim details in Process Direct + Read more ...
-Check the customer's benefit status line.
-If the customer's benefit status is:
+If the customer's benefit status line shows the customer's benefit status as AGE/CUR the claim assessment has already been completed:

 To review the details provided by the customer in the online claim or ACC: